CyberSakura/CyberSakura.github.io/_pages/about.md

       </a>
     </p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

+## Bio
 I'm pursuing a Ph.D in the Computer Science program at Tulane University and working as a research assistant under the supervision of [Prof.Rebecca Faust](https://rjfaust.github.io/).
-Before joining the Tulane, I completed my Master degree at M.S in Software Engineering in University of California, Irvine(UCI) under the supervision of [Prof.Joshua Garcia](https://jgarcia.ics.uci.edu/).
-I earned my undergraduate degree in Computer Science and Engineering specialized in Software Engineering from The Ohio State University (OSU) in 2022.
+Before joining the Tulane, I completed my Master degree at M.S in Software Engineering in University of California, Irvine(UCI) under the supervision of [Prof.Joshua Garcia](https://jgarcia.ics.uci.edu/) and earned my undergraduate degree in Computer Science and Engineering specialized in Software Engineering from The Ohio State University (OSU) in 2022.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+## Research
+My primary research interests lie at the intersection of software engineering, static analysis, and data visualization.
+Currently, my work focuses on exploring the feasibility of visualizing trace data during the debugging process of Python and Jupyter Notebook scripts.
+Previously, I was mainly working on the Breaking Strong Encapsulation (BSE) issues under the Java Platform Module System (JPMS), and the implementation of leveraging static analysis techniques to detect potential BSE-related issues from the Java source code known as <a href="https://escholarship.org/content/qt2tf1d64x/qt2tf1d64x.pdf?t=shqqb9">BEAD</a>.